cylc/cylc-admin/docs/feb2020-workshop-notes.md

   task, for visibility (otherwise pre-detach ties up the terminal, and post-detach is hard to show users what's happening).

-- New "run1, run2" structure:
+New "run1, run2" structure:
 - new run for any "cold start", for safety and provenance
 - "in-place warm start" use case requires option to copy or mv data dirs from prev run
 - might want to compress logs in old runs
 - NN symlink to latest run
 - NEW: first under cylc-run dir should be the suite source name (with location link inside it) - the source is a template for multiple suites, which can each have multiple runs
   - this is just to impose a clearer convention - it uses the existing cylc reg hierarchy capability.
 Otherwise nothing has changed.

 ![run dir hierarchy](img/CylcCon2020/IMG-2986.jpg)

-- run (and install) command semantics
+Run (and install) command semantics
 - need a separate command for install, avoid confusing compound commands
   - (however, a "cold start" should always install)
 - NEW (actually, discussed in Exeter, but we forgot!) use git to automatically manage the installed dir - detect and describe changes, checkout to install, etc.
 - `--set` Jinja2 command line parameters should be stored in the install dir in a user-readable config file (they are in the DB for restart use, but not really visible to users)

 NEW run command names (intuitive, good UI icons):
   - `cylc install`